-- Kosher salt and freshly ground black pepper to taste
+- salt and pepper to taste to taste

 - 1 cup flour

-- Canola oil for frying
+- 1/4 Cup Canola oil for frying

 - Fry chicken, flipping once, until golden and cooked through, about 8 minutes, or until an instant-read thermometer inserted into the thickest part of the breast reads 165°.
 Transfer chicken to paper towels to drain; season with salt.

 - To assemble sandwiches, place chicken on bottoms of rolls; top with coleslaw and and then add the top bun.

 Buttermilk Chicken Burger … It’s What’s For Dinner.